guillaumechereau/gcher.com/content/posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 # A more complicated system

 Let see quickly how the path integral would work for a system of particles.
-Specifically we want to consider a one dimension lattice of particles that can each only move vertically, while being connected to their neighbor with little springs, like so:
+Specifically, we want to consider a one dimension lattice of particles that can each only move vertically, while being connected to their neighbor with little springs, like so: